 The mainstream fusion portion of the website concludes with the summary page:

-A final segment, Alternative Approaches, explores the other methods of achieving commercial fusions, which in recent decades have seen significant developments.
+After the conclusion on the mainstream approach, a segment explores the other methods of achieving commercial fusion, which in recent decades have seen significant developments:

-When ever possible the information presented on this website comes from published sources.
-When published information is unavailable, in a some places subjective opinions are given and in a few instances specific calculations have been made.
+Occasionally when published information is unavailable, subjective opinions are given and, in a few instances, new calculations have been made.

 The following books have been used extensively: